kthyng/tabswebsite/notes/front-page-buoys.md

 * update python/buoy_header.py and subpages/tabsquery.php (under header part)
 * update list of buoys in subpages/tabsqueryform.php
 * update list of buoys in includes/control.php
-* update js/dynamic_dropdown.js with name of new buoy type
+* update js/dynamic_dropdown.js with name of new buoy type and filled in for each new buoy
 * need to have a way to read in the data via python/get_data.py.

 ## How to update hover images on front page